ramirez-tf2/Sigmod/README.md

 # Build Instructions
 *(Note: These instructions are intended for **Debian/Ubuntu/Linux Mint**.)*

+Precompiled binaries are available in the [Releases](https://github.com/ramirez-tf2/Sigmod/releases) section.
+If you wish to build the extension yourself, follow these instructions:

 1. Clone this repository (either by git or by downloading the zip).

 2. Navigate to this repository's folder on a bash shell and run the following commands: